FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

     * - RAINCHA
       - **c**
       - N, R
-      - Character ‘N’ or ‘R’ that identifies Line 2 and Line 3 to the Number of rainfall lines.
+      - Character ‘N’ or ‘R’ that identifies Line 2 and Line 3 to the number of rainfall lines.

         Variable is case sensitive and it must be upper case.